-- Represents unvested incentive units subject to transaction-based vesting requirements.
-In connection with our IPO, all unvested incentive units were converted into the economic (2)equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that were converted from unvested transaction-based incentive units will vest upon the later of (x) the four-year anniversary of the initial vesting date, or (y) 50% on the first anniversary of our IPO and 50% on the second anniversary of our IPO, in each case, subject to continued employment or service on each such vesting date; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan). - Represents the SARs which do not have an exercise price and do not have an expiration date.
-In connection with our IPO, all unvested SARs were converted into the economic (3)equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that were converted from unvested transaction-based SARs will vest upon the later of (x) the four year anniversary of the initial vesting date, or (y) 50% on the first anniversary of our IPO and 50% on the second aniversary of our IPO, in each case subject to continued employment or service on each such vesting date; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan).
-There is no public market for the incentive units.
-For purposes of this table, the incentive units were valued using an IPO price of \$18.00 per share of our common stock.
+(2) Represents unvested incentive units subject to transaction-based vesting requirements.
+In connection with this offering, all unvested incentive units will be converted into the economic equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that are converted from unvested transaction-based incentive units will vest upon the later of (x) the four-year anniversary of the initial vesting date, or (y) 50% on the first anniversary of this offering and 50% on the second anniversary of this offering, in each case, subject to continued employment or service on each such vesting date; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan).

+(3) Represents the SARs which do not have an exercise price and do not have an expiration date.
+In connection with this offering, all unvested SARs will be converted into the economic equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that are converted from unvested transaction-based SARs will vest upon the later of (x) the four year anniversary of the initial vesting date, or (y) 50% on the first anniversary of this offering and 50% on the second anniversary of this offering, in each case subject to continued employment or service on each such vesting date; provided, that any such unvested restricted shares of common stock shall accelerate and vest upon the occurrence of a change of control (as defined in the 2021 Plan).

+(4) There is no public market for the incentive units.
+For purposes of this table, the incentive units were valued using an initial public offering price of \$18.00 per share of our common stock which is the midpoint of the price range set forth on the cover page of this prospectus.

-In connection with our IPO, all unvested incentive units were converted into the economic equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that were converted from unvested service-based incentive units remain outstanding following our IPO, subject to the applicable employee's vesting schedule.
+In connection with this offering, all unvested incentive units will be converted into the economic equivalent number of restricted shares of common stock of the Company, and all such restricted shares of common stock of the Company that are converted from unvested service-based incentive units will remain outstanding following this offering, subject to the applicable employee's vesting schedule.